 Hear us out on this one: Chappy used to live here - it was the relationship-focused alternative to Grindr for gay men, and it came with 24/7 community monitoring that ensured all members felt safe when connecting with other men.
 This is because it was backed by Bumble, which clearly liked the app so much they decided to join forces.
 What this means is you'll find plenty of gay men and women on Bumble, with the same relationship-focused culture users loved.

 In heterosexual dating, when a woman and man match the woman has 24 hours to send the message.
 What does this mean for you?
 Well, when it comes to gay dating you're right back at square one, and either of you can message first when you match.
 You're still limited by the 24 hour timer, which can encourage you to get chatting and quit playing hard to get when you do match, and Bumble is known for its community monitoring, so any harassment will be swiftly dealt with.

 The app is free, and you can pay for perks such as unlimited swiping.
 For those looking for love though, this probably isn't worth it.
 Limiting yourself on daily matches means you can pay more attention to those you do match with, without feeling overwhelmed.
 Bumble also verifies user identity, so there's no catfish lurking about.

 - Read our full Bumble review

-5. Scissr: Best lesbian dating app for relationships
+5. Scissr: A great free dating app for gay women

 Designed by lesbians for lesbians, Scissr is a growing free dating app for WLW.
 It promises to be a safe space for all: dyke, queer, gay, lesbian, bisexual, and bi-curious.
 There’s one common gripe with the lesbian dating app, which is its login system.
 For those who aren’t out yet, or who are simply more private when it comes to social media, the fact that you have to sign in on Facebook is a big turn-off.
 However, the app does promise to not post to your Facebook account, and you’ll only be visible to WLW users.